-Between October 22, 2018 and November 2, 2018, we entered into six subscription agreements (the Subscription Agreements"), pursuant to which we agreed to sell, for an aggregate purchase price of \$5,857,000 (the "2018 U.S. Convertible Debenture Offering"), \$5,857,000 in original principal amount of convertible debentures in minimum denominations of \$1,000 each.
-The debentures bore interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen (18) months following their issuance, being payable by increasing the then-outstanding principal amount of the debentures.
-The debentures mature on a date that is three years following their issuance.
-The debentures are convertible into units at a conversion price of \$0.80 per unit.
-Each unit consists of (i) one share of our Common Stock, par value \$.001 and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of Common Stock at a price of \$1.10.
+We issued the Debentures to the Selling Stockholders as part of the 2018 U.S. Convertible Debenture Offering, a private placement transaction completed between October 22, 2018 and November 2, 2018 for \$5,857,000 in original principal amount of convertible debentures in minimum denominations of \$1,000 each.
+Pursuant to the Subscription Agreements, we issued \$5,532,000 in debentures to the Selling Stockholders.

+Under the original terms, the debentures bear interest, payable quarterly, at a rate of 8% per annum, with capitalization of accrued interest on a quarterly basis for the first 18 months, by increasing the then-outstanding principal amount of the debentures.
+The debentures originally matured on a date that was three years following their issuance.
+The debentures were convertible into units at a conversion price of \$0.80 per unit.
+Each unit consists of (i) one share of our Common Stock, par value \$0.001 and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of Common Stock at an initial price of \$1.10.
+The warrants also provided that we could force their exercise at any time after the bid price of our Common Stock exceeds \$2.20 for a period of 20 consecutive business days.
+After capitalizing accrued interest in the aggregate amount of \$738,663, the aggregate principal amount of the debentures increased to \$6,595,663.

 The debentures have other features, such as mandatory conversion in the event our Common Stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
 The debentures are unsecured obligations of the Company and rank pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
-Navy Capital and its affiliates purchased \$5,000,000 in principal amount of debentures, with the remaining \$857,000 in principal amount of \$738,663 was capitalized, and the aggregate principal amount of the debentures is \$6,595,663.
+The warrants have anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of our Common Stock at a lower price, subject to certain exceptions as set forth in the warrant.